mono/website/docs/getting-started/install/linux/index.md

 The package ***referenceassemblies-pcl*** should be installed for PCL compilation support - this will resolve most cases of "Framework not installed: .NETPortable" errors during software compilation.

 The package ***ca-certificates-mono*** should be installed to get SSL certificates for HTTPS connections.
 Install this package if you run into trouble making HTTPS connections.

+The package ***msbuild*** may be needed to compile very new projects which are not compatible with the deprecated MSBuild replacement, XBuild.

 The module ***mono-xsp4*** should be installed for running ASP.NET applications.